A great taboo – a marriage breaker

-An important factor for women to enjoy sex is vaginal wetness which serves as a lubricant during sex.
+An important factor for women to enjoy sex, is vaginal wetness.
+It serves as a lubricant during sex.
 Vaginal wetness is increased considerably with sexual stimulation, whether physical or mental.

-It’s the uncontrolled ejaculation before or shortly after penetration with very little sexual stimulation, so that the male partner “finishes before even getting started” which can lead to unsatisfactory sex for both partners.
+It’s the uncontrolled ejaculation before or shortly after penetration, with very little sexual stimulation, so that the male partner “finishes before even getting started” which can lead to unsatisfactory sex for both partners.
 There are techniques to improve this condition and prolong the time before ejaculation.
-Also topical treatment and medicines are available to reduce premature ejaculation.
+Topical treatments and medicines are available, to reduce premature ejaculation.

-A person that has never or rarely experienced an orgasm may or may not be suffering from anorgasmia.
-If the person or his/her partner does not know how to sexually stimulate and it could be lack of technique rather than an inability or difficulty to reach an orgasm.
+A person that has never experienced or rarely experiences an orgasm, may or may not be suffering from anorgasmia.
+If the person or his/her partner, does not know how to sexually stimulate or lacks technique, this problem could occur.

 Dyspareunia is pain during intercourse.
-It can be due to many reasons including underlying medical conditions as well as psychological reason.
-It can be due to factors related to the external genitals, intra-vaginal or deeper and can be a sign of cancers, infections, hormonal imbalances, skin disorders and many other reasons.
+It can be due to many reasons, including underlying medical conditions as well as psychological reasons.
+It can be due to factors related to the external genitals, intra-vaginal or deeper, cancers, infections, hormonal imbalances, skin disorders and many other reasons.